-(i) Assignments/Outright purchases of pool of assets by banks representing loans under various categories of priority sector, except the ‘others’ category, will be eligible for classification under respective categories of priority sector provided:
+(i) Assignments/Outright purchases of a pool of assets by banks representing loans under various categories of priority sector, except the ‘others’ category, will be eligible for classification under respective categories of priority sector provided:

 - the eligible loan assets so purchased should not be disposed of other than by way of repayment.

-- the all inclusive interest charged to the ultimate borrower by the originating entity should not exceed the Base Rate of the purchasing bank plus 8 percent per annum.
+- the all-inclusive interest charged to the ultimate borrower by the originating entity should not exceed the Base Rate of the purchasing bank plus 8 percent per annum.

 The Assignments/Outright purchases of eligible priority sector loans from MFIs, which comply with the guidelines in Master Directions are exempted from this interest rate cap as there are separate caps on margin and interest rate.

-(ii) When the banks undertake outright purchase of loan assets from banks/ financial institutions to be classified under priority sector, they must report the nominal amount actually disbursed to end priority sector borrowers and not the premium embedded amount paid to the sellers.
+(ii) When the banks undertake the outright purchase of loan assets from banks/ financial institutions to be classified under priority sector, they must report the nominal amount disbursed to end priority sector borrowers and not the premium embedded amount paid to the sellers.